Charles Martel Group

-The Charles Martel Group (Groupe Charles-Martel, also Club Charles-Martel, Cercle Charles-Martel, Commando Charles-Martel) was a French far-right anti-Arab terrorist organization which operated in the 1970s and 1980s.
+The Charles Martel Group (Groupe Charles-Martel, also Club Charles-Martel, Cercle Charles-Martel, Commando Charles-Martel) was a French far-right anti-Arab militant group which operated in the 1970s and 1980s.
 It was named after Charles Martel, the Frankish military leader who defeated the Umayyad invasion of Gaul at the Battle of Tours in 732.
+The group was formed by veterans of the Organisation armée secrète, which fought against Algerian independence during the Algerian War.